kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 #cover_image_mobile_zoom: "160%"
 ---

-For thousands of years, the Kumano Kodo trails in Japan have guided pilgrims toward sacred temples and connected walkers in search of meaning, or just adventure.
+For thousands of years, the *Kumano Kodo* (熊野古道) trails in Japan have guided pilgrims toward sacred temples and connected walkers in search of meaning, or just adventure.
 While walking those paths for five days in search of the latter, I may have stumbled upon a little of the former.

 The idea of a total reset had been circling my mind for some time.
 A need to disconnect from routine, to tune out of the noise, and reconnect with myself and my creative thoughts.
-The Kumano Kodo seemed like the perfect backdrop for that experiment.
+The *Kumano Kodo* seemed like the perfect backdrop for that experiment.
 Now, after tracing its ancient routes, I feel renewed.

 The absense of Switzerland's turquoise lakes or the dramatic Alps of France meant that the landscape wouldn't steal the spotlight, it would walk beside me instead, a quiet companion.
 Yet, by the final day, all I wanted was to start again.
 I had underestimated the beauty hidden in those soft, green mountains.